What Conditions Qualify You for Disability Benefits (SSDI) in Pennsylvania?

 Sarcoma

 Sarcoma is an umbrella term which covers cancers originating in the connective tissue (soft tissue sarcoma) and bones (bone sarcoma).
-Sarcomas are somewhat rare compared to other types of cancer like carcinoma (which originate in the epithelial cells, or skin cells).
+Sarcomas are somewhat rare compared to other types of cancer, like carcinoma (which originates in the epithelial cells or skin cells).

 Skin Cancer